Registered Disability Savings Plan

 The tax is refundable in certain circumstances.
 For more information, see Refund of taxes paid on non-qualified or prohibited investments.

-If the prohibited investment ceases to be a prohibited investment while it is held by the RDSP trust, the RDSP trust is considered to have disposed of and immediately re-acquired the property at its FMV.
+When the prohibited investment ceases to be a prohibited investment while it is held by the RDSP trust, the RDSP trust is considered to have disposed of the property at its FMV right before that time and to have re-acquired the property for the same amount at the same time.

 The holder is also liable for the 100% advantage tax on income earned and capital gains realized on prohibited investments.